Ethically made in Australia

 Eventually, I found Collier Clothing in Melbourne who now do "cut make trim" for storyline and Dalee Ella Prints.
 Sam and Jim have been in the biz for over 30 years and know exactly what they're doing.
 They have the patience to work with me as well, as I'm still learning the way they operate, after spending 10 plus years honing my skills using different makers.
 There are many boxes to tick when finding the right working relationship, such as, workable production numbers, fair wages, quality of work, timely delivery, pleasant communication and the list goes on...
 I am very proud and much relieved that I have found a good match with Collier.

-I've always used ABMT in Australia for the high quality organic cotton knit which Gwyllem pieces were mostly made from.
-I am still using them for my plain knits & at Dalee Ella Prints.
-However, as I'm moving more into prints I had to find a new supplier.
+I've always used ABMT in Australia for the high quality organic cotton knit which my previous brand, Gwyllem were mostly made from and this is what what we still use for the Dalee Ella collection.

 It's an ongoing process, finding fabrics which perform in the best possible way with the best environmental credentials.